thestatsguy/thestatsguy/content/post/2020-05-07-declining-interest-rates-amidst-covid-19-and-a-hidden-star.md

 Article from The Business Times 5th May 2020.
 </center>

-In particular, SSB rates have fallen significantly over the past months, since early 2019.
+SSB rates have fallen significantly over the past months, since early 2019.
 The June 2020 issue of SSB has a first year yield of 0.57% (10-year yield average of 1.05%) - the lowest it has ever been since the launch of SSBs in 2015.

 <center>
 <img src="https://investmentmoats.com/wp-content/uploads/2020/05/20200506-Singapore-Savings-Bond-1.png" width="100%">